LetsMesh/IntegrationTests/README.md

 ## Prerequisites

 - Ensure that npm is installed
-- Ensure that you have cloned the Site repository in a separate folder with `git clone https://github.com/LetsMesh/Site.git` and are able to run it with `pipenv shell` and `python manage.py runserver`
+- Ensure that you have cloned the Site repository in a separate folder with `git clone https://github.com/LetsMesh/Site.git` and are able to run it with `pipenv shell` and `python manage.py runserver`, this is to ensure that Playwright can also run the website when running tests
 - Although not strictly necessary, you may want to install the "Playwright Test for VSCode" extension
 - More info for Playwright can be foun in then [Playwright documentation](https://playwright.dev/docs/intro).

 ## Repository Setup

 - Clone this repository using `git clone https://github.com/LetsMesh/IntegrationTests.git`
-- Place a copy of your `.env` file from the Site repository into this project, and follow the provided `template.env`, making sure to add the path to your local Site repository in the `SITE_PATH` variable.
+- Place a copy of your `.env` file from the Site repository into this project, and follow the provided `template.env`, making sure to add the path to your local Site repository in the `SITE_PATH` variable
 - Run `npm install` to install all required packages from `package.json`

 ## Repository Structure